dvens/atomify/packages/hooks/README.md

 ```

 ### Composition hooks
-The composition hooks are a set of addtive, function-based APIs that allow basic composition of the components.
+The composition hooks are a set of addtive, function-based APIs that allow basic composition of functional components.

 #### useReactive
 Takes an object and returns a reactive object.